Uploaded image for project: 'OpenShift Bugs'

 Description of problem:

-Customer is getting the warning message:
+Cluster is getting the following warning message from vsphere-problem-detector:

 CheckComputeClusterPermissions:<OCP_Node> failed: missing privileges for compute cluster <vSphere Cluster>: Resource.AssignVMToPool, VApp.AssignResourcePool, VApp.Import, VirtualMachine.Config.AddNewDisk